Updated on 2024-04-29 GMT+08:00

 4. (Optional) Manage the script: After the script development is complete, you can manage the script as required.
 For details, see (Optional) Managing Scripts.

 5. Release the script.
+This step is required in enterprise mode.
 For details, see Releasing a Script Task.